UrbsLab/STREAMLINE/docs/source/about.md

 ***
 ## Is STREAMLINE reproducible?
-Yes, STREAMLINE is completely reproducible when the `timeout` parameter is set to `None`, ensuring training of the same models with the same performance whenever the same datasets, pipeline settings, and random seed are used.
+Yes, STREAMLINE is completely reproducible when the `timeout` parameter is set to `None`, and.
+This also assumes that STREAMLINE is being run on the same datasets, with the same run parameters (including `random_seed`).
+However, STREAMLINE is expected to take longer to run when `timeout = None`.

-When `timeout` is not set to `None`, STREAMLINE output can sometimes vary slightly (particularly when parallelized) since Optuna (for hyperparameter optimization) may not complete the same number of optimization trials within the user specified time limit on different computing resources.

-However, having a `timeout` value specified helps ensure STREAMLINE run completion within a reasonable time frame.

 ***
 ## Which STREAMLINE run mode should I use?